 U-M School of Public Health students have the option to earn graduate certificates across the University.
-The following are affiliated certificates, which may be of particular interest to SPH students.
+The following are certificates that may be of interest to Public Health Students.
 These certificates are administered through other units at the University:

 - Healthy Cities Graduate Certificate offered by Taubman College of Architecture and Urban Planning

-- Physical Activity and Nutrition (PAN) Certificate offered by The School of Kinesiology
+- Physical Activity and Nutrition (PAN) Graduate Certificate offered by The School of Kinesiology

 Cities are places of tremendous economic, political, and cultural opportunity, yet they are also important sites of public health concern.
 Built environments, human interactions, and public policies influence health outcomes in cities.
 At their best, these elements promote health and wellness.
 At their worst, they exacerbate chronic illness, infectious disease, substandard housing, toxic exposure, inadequate nutrition, and natural disaster.
 The emerging proliferation of healthy city initiatives worldwide is creating new opportunities to rethink urban processes from a public health perspective.